 Coordinate system: Lambert Conformal Conic

-Theme keywords: land surveying, Tract Map, Map Book, Recorded Map, Final Map, Cadastral Survey System
+Theme keywords: Land Surveying, Record of Survey, Recorded Map, Cadastral Survey System

-These polygons are a graphical representation of maps filed in Map Books, records of Santa Barbara County, California.
+These polygons are a graphical representation of maps recorded in Books of Records of Survey, Records of Santa Barbara County, California.

 Metadata elements shown with blue text are defined in the Federal Geographic Data Committee's (FGDC) Content Standard for Digital Geospatial Metadata (CSDGM).
 Elements shown with green text are defined in the ESRI Profile of the CSDGM.
 Elements shown with a green asterisk (*) will be automatically updated by ArcCatalog.
 ArcCatalog adds hints indicating which FGDC elements are mandatory; these are shown with gray text.